serokell/blog-posts/Haskell Parser Combinators/article.md

     (output, rest) <- p input
     pure (f output, rest)
 ```

-It's interesting to notice that `Either` is a monad, so we can also write the definition of most things more concisely, as shown in the commented part.

 Next up is `Applicative`.
 A good intuition behind `Applicative`s is that `pure` represents an identity element, while `<*>` distributes one argument over the other.
 Think of this like a multiplication, where `0 * a = a * 0 = 0`, while `1 * a = a * 1 = a`.